 How up-to-date is this review?

-The Cochrane researchers searched for studies that had been published up to 28 June 2016.
+Cochrane review authors searched for studies that had been published up to 16 December 2016.

 Photo credit: © listentothemountains.
 Used under a Creative Commons (CC-BY-NC-SA-2.0) licence.
 Original photo modified: sides trimmed.